-On 22-26 October 2018, a Colloquium entitled ‘Digital Finance in Africa’s Future: Innovations and Implications’ will be held in Johannesburg, South Africa.
+AN international Colloquium entitled ‘Digital Finance in Africa’s Future: Innovations and Implications’ was held in Johannesburg, South Africa, on 22-26 October 2018.

-Organised by the Johannesburg Institute for Advanced Study and the Human Economy Programme at the University of Pretoria, in association with Disrupting Africa, the Colloquium will bring together African innovators in the field of digital finance as well as academics to discuss the latest developments in this rapidly expanding and increasingly important field.
-Read more
+Organised by the Johannesburg Institute for Advanced Study and the Human Economy Programme at the University of Pretoria, in association with Disrupting Africa, the Colloquium brought together African innovators in the field of digital finance as well as academics to discuss the latest developments in this increasingly important field.

 About the participating institutions